A note on invariant measures for Filippov systems: Preliminary concepts

 Since $N$ is a codimension 1 compact submanifold of $M$, we can find, for each $p\in N,$ a neighborhood $D\subset M$ of $p$ and a function $h:D\rightarrow\R$, having $0$ as a regular value, such that $\Sigma=N\cap D=h^{-1}(0)$.
 Moreover, the neighborhood $D$ can be taken sufficiently small in order that $D\setminus \Sigma$ is composed by two disjoint region $\Sigma^+$ and $\Sigma^-$ such that $F^+=Z|_{\Sigma^+}$ and $F^-=Z|_{\Sigma^-}$ are smooth vector fields.
 Accordingly, the piecewise smooth vector field \eqref{dds} may be locally described as follows:

 In \cite{F}, Filippov stated that the local trajectories of system \eqref{locdds} is a solution of a differential inclusion $\dot p\in\CF_Z(p)$, where $\CF_Z$ is the following set-valued function:

 and

+This approach is called Filippov's convention.
+The piecewise smooth vector field \eqref{dds} is called Filippov system when it is ruled by the Filippov's convention.

-We point out that for the case of Filippov systems \eqref{locdds}, the solutions of the differential inclusion $\dot p\in\CF_Z(p)$ have an easy geometrical interpretation.
-We shall briefly discuss it in the beginning of Section \S \ref{sec:inv.measures}.
-For sake of simplicity we denote by $\CS_Z(p)$ and $\CN_Z$ the sets $\CS_{\CF_Z}(p)$ and $\CN_{\CF_{Z}}$, respectively.
+We stress that for the case of Filippov systems \eqref{locdds}, the solutions of the differential inclusion $\dot p\in\CF_Z(p)$ have an easy geometrical interpretation.
+We shall briefly discuss it at the beginning of Section \S \ref{sec:inv.measures}.
+For now, we define the following open regions on $\Sigma$: